hashicorp/design-system/website/docs/components/app-header/partials/guidelines/guidelines.md

 ### When to use

 - Provide consistent global navigation across an application.
-- Offer quick access to important utilities such as search, help, and user settings.
+- Offer quick access to important utilities such as user settings, help, and search.
 - Establish a clear visual hierarchy and brand presence at the top of the application.

 ### When not to use

-- Navigate within subpages of an organization or project; instead, use the [Side Nav](/components/side-nav).
+- To navigate within subpages of an organization or project; instead, use the [Side Nav](/components/side-nav).

 ### Navigation hierarchy